ducciorocchini/Google_Earth_Engine_lectures/README.md

 You can make use of the following code: https://code.earthengine.google.com/957b34097e4d6f4dc33ace082ec7cad7

-Make an AOI to the left and change in the code from geometry to AOI.
+In the code, remove the aoi and make an AOI to the left and change in the code from geometry to AOI.

 Change the dates and the bands.